ekothe/misinfo-lab-new/content/authors/student-emily-dwyer/_index.md

 ---
 4th Year Student – Deakin University – 2021

-Project Title: Investigating Patterns in Conventional and unconventional Beliefs
+Project Title:  Predictors of intention and willingness to receive a COVID-19 vaccine

-Supervisor: Mathew Ling
+Supervisor: Emily Kothe